Vipea/DataProcessing/README.md

 Usage: run eda.py

 # Week 3
-convertCSV2JSON.py converts a CSV file to a JSON file
+This program visualizes maximum wind gust in JSON format data using canvas.
+First the wind gust dataset in CSV format must be converted to a JSON file using convertCSV2JSON.py

 Usage: convertCSV2JSON.py

-The JSON file can then be used to visualize data
+Then the program reads the data and draws the graph using canvas, as shown when going to the index.html file in this folder.